 “I’ve always made a point of not wasting my life, and every time I come back here I know that all I’ve done is to waste my life.”
 Arthur Miller

 Lately, I’ve been obsessing over the idea of wasted/wasting life and what it means to me personally.
 Abby’s death was the impetus behind this uncontrollable driving force I now find myself in.
 I wake up each day with a gnawing sense of urgency.
 Nothing seems more critical to me now than making the remainder of my days as meaningful as possible.
 Nothing seems more essential than getting clear as to what I want to be doing.
 Each day I open my eyes for the first time is an opportunity to get closer to figuring it out from here.
 Waste is unavoidable, I get that.
-I have to spend time working, doing laundry, grocery shopping, washing dishes and all those monotonous activities of daily life.
+I have to spend time working, doing laundry, grocery shopping, washing dishes and all those mundane activities of daily life.
 There are chunks of my life that are completely forgotten because they were nothing more than routine with each day blending into the next.
 This is the human condition, so what?

 So in the spirit of being aware of waste, I dug not only deep into my inner world, I also dug deep into my refrigerator, freezer and pantry.
-I found a green cabbage patiently waiting for me as well as stock and arborio rice.
+I found a green cabbage patiently waiting for me as well as beef stock and arborio rice.
 I took those things and instead of letting the cabbage shrivel and rot and the stock freezer burn and the rice grow stale…I transformed them into a glorious Venetian soup!
 Bellissimo!